briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 We have added a note to the Methods main text to refer the reader to the Supplement for this discussion of the connection to altruism:
-"Because cooperators improve group productivity (Equation @eq:popsize) but drop in proportion within mixed groups, this form of cooperation would also qual ify as "multi-level altruism" (see Supporting Information and @kerr2004what)."
+"Because cooperators improve group productivity (Equation @eq:popsize) but drop in proportion within mixed groups, this form of cooperation would also qual ify as "multi-level altruism" (see Supplementary Material and @kerr2004what)."

 **TODO: format quote**